abstractmath.org GLOSSARY

 X denotes a specific

-element of the domain of F, and
+element of the domain of F.

 For any integer n, let [n] denote the set of all integers of the